snoozybug/snoozybug/README.md

 read rentry if you want <br>
-i dont have a dni, if i dont like you i make fun of you simple as that
+i dont have a dni cuz they dont work, if i dont like you i make fun of you simple as that